akvo/akvo-product-design/FLOW/FunctionalDesign/Features/MonitoringFeatures.md

 ### Open issues
 * historic reporting  - how to visualise the history of a record, for example water meter reading, or status of a water point?

+### Domain language
+To clarify what we mean by terms, here is a list of domain language:

+1. **Data** is collected on **entities**
+2. Data is collected with **forms**
+3. To users, an entity is identified by means of some **identifying data**, which is collected using a the **registration form** form, and which is saved as a single **meta-data** string on the entity record
+4. The combination of the registration form plus other forms is called **entity record**

+### Workflow details
+* The simplest case: use a single form to collect data about an entity in a single point in time
+* The complex case: use multiple forms to collect data about an entity accross time
+* The only purpose of the registration form is to start collecting data on the entity across time.
+If in a later stage an enumerator wants to change the registration information, a separate form is needed.
+By creating the update survey as a copy of the registration survey, the update survey can prefill the values from a registration survey.